peteCodes4u/PJS-Portfolio/README.md

 ## Usage

-The inteded usage of this webpage is to review information about the engineer Peter J. Smith of Tampa Florida.
-Please feel free to inspect the webpage and review the CSS and HTML documents to take a look under the hood of this relativly simple project.
+The intended usage of this webpage is to review information about the engineer Peter J. Smith of Tampa Florida.
+Please feel free to inspect the webpage and review the CSS and HTML documents to take a look under the hood of this relatively simple project.

 ![](./assets/images/pScreenshot.png)